 An early form of tape or point lace was done by the Venetians in the 16th century.
 Lace making soon became a household industry with techniques and patterns a closely guarded secret.
 The general technique was called Point de Venice.
 Here is an example.
 It should be noted that the original Venetian laces were flat.
 Gros point de Venice is one of the most complicated and thickest point lace techniques.
 Probably one of the most recognizable types of point lace is Battenberg lace with is made with a premade tape and embellished with filling stitches and bridges.

 Lace making can be as simple or as complicated as you want to make it.
-Today I want to introduce you to Romanian Point Lace.
+Today we introduce you to Romanian Point Lace.
 What makes it different is that instead of a premade tape you use a specially crocheted cord which has loops along the sides to connect your cords and do the needle weaving.
 Most of the time your finished project will be reversible!
 Only special embellishments such as those for grapes will be different on the back side.

-Your pattern is drawn onto muslin or trigger cloth in white (BE110) or ivory (BE111) with a PERMANENT marker.
+Your pattern is drawn onto muslin or trigger cloth in white or ivory with a PERMANENT marker.
 You will be basting your thread to the cloth, but cutting it free when you are done.
 Your pattern fabric can be used again!